bluespecs27/Annual-Reports-Section-Extractor/README.md

-# IIMRR
+# Annual Reports Extractor

-IIMRR extracts a requested annual-report section into a new PDF without rasterizing or re-rendering pages.
+Annual Reports Extractor extracts a requested annual-report section into a new PDF without rasterizing or re-rendering pages.
 It tries bookmarks/hyperlinks, then structural Table-of-Contents heuristics, and only then an optional OpenAI-compatible free-model endpoint.
+Currently, this works with NVIDIA Nemotron 3 Ultra Model.

 ## Usage